HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 # this does the same thing as the above!
 eebo_df.__class__
 ```
-We can also enter `eebo_df.dtypes` at our prompt to view the data type for each
+We can enter `eebo_df.dtypes` at our prompt to view the data type *for each
-column in our DataFrame. `int64` represents numeric integer values - `int64` cells
+column* in our DataFrame. `int64` represents numeric integer values - `int64` cells
 can not store decimals. `object` represents strings (letters and numbers). `float64`
 represents numbers with decimals.